huggingface/transformers/docs/source/en/pipeline_tutorial.md

 output = pipe("This is a cool example!", do_sample=True, top_p=0.95)
 ```

-Note that you can replace the checkpoint with any of the Hugging Face model that supports large model loading such as BLOOM!
+Note that you can replace the checkpoint with any Hugging Face model that supports large model loading, such as BLOOM.

 ## Creating web demos from pipelines with `gradio`

 Pipelines are automatically supported in [the gradio library](https://github.com/gradio-app/gradio/), making it a breeze to create a web demo
 based on your pipeline.
+First, make sure you have installed `gradio` with: `pip install gradio`.

-For example, here we create a web demo around an image classification model in a single line of code:
+Then, create a web demo around an image classification pipeline (or any other pipeline) in a single line of code:

 ```py
 from transformers import pipeline